News & Events

 PRODUCTIVITY DURING COVID

 The faculty and staff at the Department of World Languages at the University of South Florida understand the difficult circumstances under which students must attend class and complete assignments during the COVID-19 pandemic.
-We want to say “we are here for you”.
+We are here for you, and we are all in this together.
 Please use the resources included here and don’t hesitate to contact your professors to talk about any issues regarding class performance.
-We are all in this together!

 2020 STATUS OF LATINO GRADUATE STUDENT AWARD